 Fort Pulaski’s thick brick walls was thought to protect it from attacks.
 However, with revolutionary rifled artillery the Union managed to breach its wall an April’s day in 1862.

-As you take the Washington to Miami road trip, learning about Fort Pulaski’s history is intriguing.
+Learning about Fort Pulaski’s history is intriguing.

 Still history isn’t this stop’s only draw.
 Fort Pulaski National Monument, covering most of Cockspur Island and the adjacent McQueens Island, also showcases prime Lowcountry nature.